 Initial data collection methodologies have evolved to a great extent from pen-paper, telephone, and email to In-App, Social Media, Website Intercepts, SMS, and WhatsApp surveys.

 The main key driver factor is the customer journey and their touchpoints with brands are changing.

-Earlier, offline surveys were the most preferred mode of surveys, but now businesses can’t even think of doing it.
-Online/Digital and Mobile is what is driving the market today.
+Earlier, offline surveys were the most preferred mode of the survey, but now businesses can’t even think of doing it.
+Online/Digital and Mobile are what are driving the market today.

 I would recommend choosing the best mode of distribution to reach your customers, especially at the touchpoints where customers and brands meet.